On this page:

-Effectiveness: Studies show that PrEP effectively reduces risk of HIV -- up to 92% lower -- for those who took the medication consistently compared to those who did not take the medication.
+Effectiveness: Studies show that PrEP effectively reduces risk of contracting HIV -- up to 92% lower -- for those who took the medication consistently compared to those who did not take the medication.
 The medication is not immediately effective; it takes up to 20 days to develop protection.
 It is meant to be used with other prevention measures such as condoms.
 It does not protect against other sexually transmitted infections or pregnancy, and it is not a cure for HIV.

 Duration of treatment: PrEP medication is intended to be taken every day.

 Cost: Insurance coverage varies, so please determine your coverage through your health insurance company.
 Medication assistance programs may help pay for PrEP for patients who don't have insurance or are underinsured; please talk to your PrEP clinician about this if desired.
 Students' health service fee does not cover the cost of medication or lab tests required to receive medication.

 To consider PrEP, schedule an appointment at UHS.
 Tell the scheduler that you are interested in speaking with a clinician about PrEP for HIV prevention.
-You cannot have HIV to use PrEP, so testing would be performed to determine if you can receive it.
-If you are prescribed PrEP, you would need to return to your clinician every three months for HIV and other STI testing, monitoring of kidney and liver functions, prescription refills and other follow-up.
+You should not be infected with HIV to use PrEP, so HIV testing would be performed prior to starting PrEP.
+If you are prescribed PrEP, you would need to return to your clinician every three months for HIV and other STI testing, monitoring of kidney and liver functions, and prescription refills.

-If you have an existing prescription for PrEP from elsewhere and instead want to have a UHS clinician prescribe it, or if you need follow-up care, please schedule an appointment.
+If you have an existing prescription for PrEP from elsewhere and want to transfer care to a UHS clinician, or if you need follow-up care, please schedule an appointment.